wuxc/pywin32doc/md/PyCToolBarCtrl.md

   -  *numButtons* : int

-    Number of button images in the bitmap.
+    Number of button images in the bitmap\.

   -  *bitmap* :[PyBitmap](#pybitmap)